AlexMuir138/student-workbook/src/reflections/wk1/day1.md

-# What is Git and why do we use it?
+What is Git and why do we use it?

->In your own words, why do we use Git?
+In your own words, why do we use Git?
--

 What are the benefits of having multiple branches?